Letters from Lodi

 The beauty of minerally dry Lodi whites with saffroned chicken for shelter-in-place sustenance

 Going into our third week of safely sheltering in place, we find ourselves... with almost all the time in the world to ponder life in general.
 And since our own lives have been all about wines and foods, that's what we'll talk about in this leisurely post about a couple of things:

 1. Saffron.
 How do you describe its scent and taste when used in cooking, and why is it so appealing?

-2. The best wines for saffon laced foods like seafoods and white meats, especially chicken (see our recipe for Saffroned Chicken Biryani at the end of this post), which are light, dry white wines with more of a sense of minerality than a clearly defined fruitiness in their taste — at least according to our experience.
+2. The best wines for saffon laced foods like seafood and white meats, especially chicken (see our recipe for Saffroned Chicken Biryani at the end of this post), which are light, dry white wines with more of a sense of minerality than a clearly defined fruitiness in their taste — at least according to our experience.

 First, then, what is a "minerality" in wine, and why is everyone talking about it?